mikegagnon/robodojo/doc/doc/main.md

 Say *Bot X* is some bot on the board.

-Relative to Bot X, the term *forward bot* refers to the bot occupying the cell in front of Bot X.
+Relative to Bot X, the term *forward cell* refers to the cell directly in front of Bot X.

+If there is a bot in that cell, it is referred to as the *forward bot*.

 ~ref-parameters
 ## Parameters